Alok-Sharma/BargeTracker/README.markdown

 # Barge Tracker #

+**Note**: The Demo app does not try to ping the server.
+Values are hard-coded currently.
+The code for pinging and retrieving is commented out in 'FetchParse.java'.
+If server is up, then un-comment that portion, comment out the hard-coded values and all should work fine.

 **This Android application was developed as part of the course project for "Software Development for portable devices".**

 **Description:** The app has 3 activities.